 Clause 2 A list of countries with which China has concluded Double Taxation Avoidance Agreement is attached.

-Clause 3 Each departing passenger on an international or regional flight pays RMB70 as Civil Aviation Development Fund.
+Clause 3 Each departing passenger on an international or regional flight pays RMB90, including RMB70 as Civil Aviation Development Fund and RMB20 as Travel Development Fund.

 EFFECTIVE TAX TREATIES